The Week in Pictures: July 4 - 11

 Revelers sprint in front of bulls and steers during the first running of the bulls at the San Fermin festival in Pamplona, Spain, on July 7.

-A wild cow leaps over participants during the running of the bulls at the San Fermin festival in Pamplona, Spain, on July 9.
+A wild cow jumps over participants at the San Fermin festival in Pamplona, Spain, on July 9.

 A visitor tries to orientate herself inside a fog-filled room called "Your blind passenger" at the "Olafur Eliasson: In real life" exhibition at the Tate Modern Gallery in London on July 9.

-The museum has brought together around 40 works of Eliasson spanning the last three decades, and are on display from July 11, 2019 until January 5, 2020.
+The museum has brought together around 40 works of Eliasson spanning the last three decades.

 An employee cleans an aisle of bottles scattered on the floor in a convenience store, following an earthquake in Ridgecrest, California, on July 6.